BecketTocci/Automatic-MakeMKV/README.md

 # Usage
 Run main.py and enter the requested info.
 # Planned changes
-Ask which dvd drive to use, default to drive 0 if no input.
+Ask which DVD drive to use, default to drive 0 if no input.